-- Make a Skype for Business call!
+- Make a Skype for a Business call!
 Read on…

 Making the PBX desk phone/Skype for Business call

-Once the outgoing call number has been set to your PBX desk phone, then when you initiate a call from the Skype for Business client, Skype for Business calls your phone first, you pick up the receiver, you’ll hear the other person’s phone ringing, then they pick up and you are set!
-Chat and use the Skype for Business client to share and show.
+Once the outgoing call number has been sent to your PBX desk phone, then when you initiate a call from the Skype for Business client, Skype for Business calls your phone first, you pick up the receiver, you’ll hear the other person’s phone ringing, then they pick up and you are set!
+Chat and use Skype for Business clients to share and show.

 This graphic gives you the big picture:

 - In the Skype for Business main screen, search for or find the person you want to call.